Pratik-on-Git/Backend-Notes/NodeJS.md

 | `res.status()`   | Sets HTTP status code                       | `res.status(404).send('Not Found')` |
 | `res.redirect()` | Redirects client to another URL             | `res.redirect('/login')`            |
 | `res.render()`   | Renders a template (used with view engines) | `res.render('index', { user })`     |

+### 📢 What is an API?
+API (Application Programming Interface) is a set of rules and definitions that allows two software applications to communicate or interact with each other.

+An API acts like a messenger - it takes a request from one application, tells another application what it needs to do, and then returns the response back.

+* It allows one software to request data or services from another.
+* How the communication happens doesn't matter - no strict rules or structure needed.

+🧩 Example:
+1. When your weather app fetches current temperature — it’s calling a `Weather API`.
+2. When you log in with Google on another site — that site uses `Google’s API` to verify your account.

+### 🌐 What is a REST API?

+REST (Representational State Transfer) is a set of architectural principles for designing web APIs that allow communication between client and server using standard HTTP methods.

+* A type of API that follows specific rules and guidelines for communication.

+So, a REST API is an API that follows REST principles to handle requests and responses in a consistent, predictable way.

+#### ⚙️ Key Characteristics:
+* Uses HTTP Methods:
+    * GET → Retrieve data
+    * POST → Create new data
+    * PUT → Update existing data
+  * DELETE → Remove data

+* Each request is independent - the server doesn’t remember previous requests.
+* Uses URLs to represent resources:
+    * Example:

+    `/users` → all users

+    `/users/1` → user with ID 1

+* Structured Data Format: Usually exchanges data in JSON (sometimes XML).

+#### 💡 Example:

+* Client → “GET `/users/1`”
+* Server → { "id": 1, "name": "Pratik" }